-The Waka Kotahi/NZTA ARL slope assessment courses are in the early stages of planning for two courses centred in the North Island in October/November 2022.
-With border restrictions ending we may finally get the show on the road!
+The Waka Kotahi/NZTA ARL slope assessment courses previously detailed in the June and December 2020 Geomechanics News, have been delayed by Covid-19 due to the international travel restrictions applied by the New Zealand Government affecting the Australian trainers.
+The resurgence of C-19D has resulted in a further change to February 2022, though looking at two courses running centred in the North Island and a further course (or two) in October/November 2022 likely in the South Island.
 Those who were accepted for the first course will retain first right of refusal for that course with the additional course to be provided to enable further participation.

 Those seeking more information can contact ARL_Course@nzta.govt.nz

-The latest version of S6 policy was published in February 2020 and introduces geotechnical structures for the first time, to get a copy, google ‘NZTA S6’.
+The latest version of S6 policy was published in February 2020 and introduces geotechnical structures for the first time: S6_Waka Kotahi

 Geotechnical Manual: Good idea?

-We had an overwhelming response to a multi-audience survey supporting a ‘Geotechnical manual’ to sit alongside the Bridge manual.
-There were some interesting differences in opinion as to the content which we will follow up on.
-The geotechnical manual is planned to be developed over a number of years (added to) to become the source of geotechnical requirements and guidance.
+We are currently considering a ‘geotechnical manual’ which would sit alongside the Bridge manual.
+The geotechnical manual would be developed over a number of years (added to) to become the source of geotechnical requirements and guidance.
 Initially the document would pull together all the current geotechnical aspects covered by many NZTA/WK documents including the State Highway Procurement Manuals, which would be an immediate benefit for practitioners!